mileselvidge/bacon/README.md

 # Bacon
 Bacon is a neural network written purely in Swift and packaged as a Cocoa framework.
-It uses Apple's [Accelerate](https://developer.apple.com/reference/accelerate) framework to make high speed mathematical computations.
+It uses Apple's [Accelerate](https://developer.apple.com/reference/accelerate) framework to perform high speed mathematical computations.
 One of our overarching goals is to make Bacon capable of being trained in a production environment.
 This requires the framework to be as efficient as possible.

 ## The Name
 Curious where the name Bacon came from?
 This repository contains a Blue Cocoa Neural Network.
 The acronym for Blue Cocoa Neural Network is BCNN.
 Try pronouncing BCNN phonetically.
 What does it sound like?
 Bacon 🥓

 ## Functionality
 - Neural network with one hidden layer and one activation function.
-Accepts input and output as `Double`.
+Accepts input and output as `[[Double]]`.
 - Written in pure Swift and with the Accelerate framework for high efficiency.

 ## Usage